anaoaktree/rawjamdash/README.md

 3. Prepare the template for the widgets http://www.bootstrapzero.com/bootstrap-template/binary

-4. Django templating system.
+4. Django templating system for pages

+5. Tables
-5. Tables : using jquery datatables plugin
+	- using jquery datatables plugin
+	- Dummy data with django-faker